-Everglades National Park-River of Grass, as they often call it, derives from the Seminole Indian word “Okeechobee,” meaning “River of Grass“.
+Everglades National Park derives its name from the Seminole Indian word “Okeechobee,” meaning “River of Grass“.
 Only in Florida can you find this unique ecosystem.
-The rain waters drain south through the Kissimmee River system into Lake Okeechobee.
-The discharges from the lake slowly move through the 60-miles of Sawgrass prairie, finally ending the journey in the Florida Bay estuary.
+The rainwater drains south through the Kissimmee River system into Lake Okeechobee.
+The discharge from the lake slowly moves through the 60-miles of Sawgrass prairie, finally ending the journey in the Florida Bay estuary.
 This natural filtration system is crucial for the survival of many native species of animals and plants.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.